Onemind-Services-LLC/cloudmydc-docs/docs/Wordpress as a Service/WordPress Dashboard/WordPress Project Installation.md

 ## WordPress Project Installation

-Virtuozzo Application Platform for WordPress provides a quick and automated installation procedure for the new project creation.
+CloudMyDc Application Platform for WordPress provides a quick and automated installation procedure for the new project creation.
 The built-in production/staging functionality helps implement various DevOps integrations.
 Let’s see these processes in detail:

 - [Installing Project](https://cloudmydc.com/)
 - [Staging Project](https://cloudmydc.com/)